Covid-19 Rules and Updates

 -Tying rafts together is strictly prohibited.

--For 2021, shuttles will return to normal, school bus style seating with no sections removed, which means you absolutely need to wear a mask on the shuttle.
-It is indeed required (yup, it is a law, and nope, we don't really want to argue about it): https://www.transportation.gov/safety/mask-travel-guidance.
+-You absolutely need to wear a mask on the shuttle.
+It is indeed required (yup, it is a federal transit law, and nope, we don't really want to argue about it): https://www.transportation.gov/safety/mask-travel-guidance.
 We highly recommend bringing your own mask for the shuttle ride back, but we will have some on hand if you forget yours.

 -Only group leaders will interact with check-in employees.
 Group leaders will need to distribute and collect liability waivers as well as money.